drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Example of Construction Approach

-5-&alpha;-reductase inhibitors, which inhibit the metabolism of testosterone into dihydrotestosterone, are potent agents against prostate hyperplasia.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/example-construction-approach-b0081cda'><i class='fa fa-play' aria-hidden='true'></i></button>5-&alpha;-reductase inhibitors, which inhibit the metabolism of testosterone into dihydrotestosterone, are potent agents against prostate hyperplasia.
 However, most of these agents are of a steroidal type.
 In order to avoid all the endocrinic side effects, one can try to design non-steroid mimics.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.